 Learn Your Breath

 Until I started running with a guide, I didn’t fully understand how to gauge my energy during a run.
-I always just did a little stretch, popped on some music and went.
-But it doesn’t really work like that if you want to be consistent.
-Taking the time to really tune into your breathing and your exertion will help you be consistent but also show you when you can push yourself.
+I always just did a little stretch, popped on some music, and went.
+But it doesn’t really work like that if you want to be consistent & injury-free.
+Taking the time to really tune into your breathing and your exertion will help you be consistent and also show you when you can push yourself.

-There are a few ways to do this while you’re running or even as a part of your every day routine to also help with stress.
-Ice Hoffman’s breathwork videos on Youtube are a great way to understand the power of breath over your body.
+There are a few ways to do this while you’re running or even as a part of your everyday routine to also help with stress.
+Ice Hoffman’s breathwork videos on YouTube are a great way to understand the power of breath over your body.
 You can also do something as easy as practicing with your favorite song once a day.
 A big inhale in for 4 – hold your breath at the top for 4 and release for 8.
 Learning how to do this can help you come back down if you find yourself breathing too hard mid-run.

 Learn The Difference Between Pain and Discomfort

 Many of us automatically assume that we need to be in pain to run successfully.
 And truth be told, you’ll fall into a groove.
 You almost have to talk yourself into your run until you’re so distracted it’s just like walking.
 It’s the mental hurdle that you need to get over to really become a runner.
 But along with the mental hurdle, sometimes running brings up physical ones too.
 Aka the pain spots that flare up with a run because your muscles are compensating for some weakness.